 - If you and your fiance tend to be a shy couple, a private cake cutting is always an option.
 This can include only your immediate family without an announcement from your DJ or band.

-Feel free to shoot me a message.
+Feel free to email me through my contact section or message me on facebook as you narrow down your search for a Pittsburgh wedding photographer.
 I’d be happy to offer any other wedding planning advice!